 When disasters like Hurricane Sandy hit, they leave significant unmet legal needs in their wake.
 Although some of these needs arise immediately after the disaster, others arise during the following months and years.
-Our Disaster Response Law Project worked to address the legal needs of low-income New Yorkers devastated by Hurricane Sandy.
-We will also quickly mobilize in response to any future disasters.
+Mobilization for Justice worked to address the legal needs of low-income New Yorkers devastated by Hurricane Sandy.

-Immediately after Hurricane Sandy, Mobilization for Justice (formerly MFY Legal Services, Inc.) produced a series of user-friendly fact sheets in English, Spanish, and Chinese explaining how to get replacement food stamps, FEMA assistance, emergency Social Security payments, and disaster unemployment assistance.
+Immediately after Hurricane Sandy, we produced a series of user-friendly fact sheets in English, Spanish, and Chinese explaining how to get replacement food stamps, FEMA assistance, emergency Social Security payments, and disaster unemployment assistance.
 Our attorneys reached out to people with disabilities who were evacuated to emergency shelters, providing assistance on a host of issues, including access to necessary medication and medical services.